danilodelfio/danilodelfio/README.md

 - 👋 Hi, I’m @danilodelfio
-- 👀 I’m interested in Agile, WebXR (VR/AR), Software Architecture
+- 👀 I’m interested in Pre-Sales, Solution/Enterprise/Software Architecture, Agile, and WebXR (VR/AR)
-- 🌱 I’m currently learning Agile Project Management and VR
+- 🌱 I’m currently learning Apache Kafka, Mulesoft, Enterprise Architecture, and VR/AR
 - 📫 You can reach me here or on twitter https://twitter.com/danilodelfio
 - 📄 My personal blog on Medium: http://ddelfio.medium.com/
-- 👕 My t-shirt collection (🇮🇹 Italy): https://shop.spreadshirt.it/iamdesignitaly
-- 👕 My t-shirt collection (🇺🇸 USA): https://shop.spreadshirt.com/iamdesignitaly

 <!---
 danilodelfio/danilodelfio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.